computorg/computorg.github.io/_pages/submit.md

 A Computo submission is thus a git(hub) repository typically containing

-- the source of the notebook, which may be a Rmarkdown document or a Jupyter notebook + Myst ;
+- the  source of  the notebook  (a markdown  file with yaml metadata, typically a Rmarkdown or a Jupyter notebook) ;
 - auxiliary files, e.g.: a $$\mathrm{bib}\TeX $$ file, some static
 figures in thefigs/ subdirectory, configuration files for the binder environment to setup the machine that will build the final notebook